richarvey/techshift-modernise/content/page/lab2.md

 ### Wrap-up

-In this lab you not only used CloudFormation to setup the landing zone you will use for the remainder of the labs, you also used CodePipeline to automate the deployment of these changes.
+In this lab you used CloudFormation to setup a VPC structure or landing zone you will use for the remainder of the labs, you also used CodePipeline to automate the deployment of these changes.
 We will continue to use this Pipeline as we add more services and resources to your account.

 ### Talking points